Symbiotic star candidates in Gaia Data Release 3: Results: a new catalog of symbiotic star candidates

 Figure~\ref{fig:systs_new_cmd} also shows known symbiotic stars, which more broadly span the selection zone and are loosely clustered around $\text{\bprp} \sim 2$ and $\text{\absmag} \sim -2$, typical of red giants.
 To highlight these clustered stars, we use a threshold

 indicated with a gray line in the figure.
-Of the known symbiotic stars, over 90\% are in this red giant region of the \CMD.
+Of the known symbiotic stars, over 90\% are in this red giant region of the \CMD, a measure that guided our choice in adopting Equation~(\ref{eq:redgiant}).
 In contrast, only 10\%\ of our candidates lie in this red giant zone.
 For candidates with a 95\%\ probability of being a symbiotic star ($P \geq 0.95)$, this fraction rises to 30\% --- these sources are indicated in Figure~\ref{fig:systs_new_cmd} with dark green symbols.
 While the ML classifier does not require sources to lie in the zone defined by Equation~(\ref{eq:redgiant}), it evidently recognizes the importance of cool giants to the identification of symbiotic stars.

-We selected sources not just on position in the \CMD\ but on a requirement that their Gaia spectrum match our template (Fig.~\ref{fig:systs_meanspec}).
+We selected sources not just on position in the \CMD\ but on a requirement that their \gaia\ spectrum match our template (Fig.~\ref{fig:systs_meanspec}).
 Figure~\ref{fig:systs_new_meanspec} illustrates, showing the mean low-resolution spectrum of stars in our catalog, including individual spectra of the highest probability sources ($P \ge$~95\%).
 The basic spectral features include significant H$_\alpha$ emission and possible molecular absorption, with some variability in the strength of these features, as seen with the individual spectra of our top candidates.

 As an independent check on our candidates' properties, we show available optical, NIR, and WISE color indices of our candidates in Figure~\ref{fig:systs_new_colorcolors}, similar to (cf.~Fig.~\ref{fig:systs_colorcolors}).
 The overlap in the color-color plane with known symbiotic stars is strong.
 The candidates lie in a more restricted range of G-J and J-K values, and are on average slightly ($\lesssim 0.5$~mag) bluer than the known symbiotic stars, similar to the distribution in the \CMD\ (Fig.~\ref{fig:systs_new_cmd}).
 Our candidates' WISE colors also overlap with those of known symbiotic stars.
 There is a strong clustering in both populations around 0.5-1~mag in W1-W3, and 1-2~mag in W2-W4, with our candidates on average slightly redder than the known symbiotic star population.
 We interpret these clusters in optical, NIR, and WISE colors as emission from an unobscured giant, as in S-type symbiotic stars.